Dispelling Modular Classroom Myths Within Your Community

 The community may have read articles about schools using outdated modular buildings that suffered from old roofs, sagging floors, and generally poor construction.
 This can raise suspicion with parents and teachers that the modular classrooms brought onto their campus won’t be structurally sound.

-Dispelling this modular classroom myth is easy, because modulars are subjected to the same inspections and meet the same building codes as traditionally constructed buildings.
+Dispelling this modular classroom myth is easy because modular buildings are subjected to the same inspections and meet the same building codes as traditionally constructed buildings.
 They are built to International Building Code (IBC) for educational buildings, the same as traditional on-site construction projects.
 In addition, they must undergo and pass state and local inspections.

 An added benefit of modular classrooms is that they are constructed in a factory setting.
 Building within this process, they undergo rigorous quality control inspections and testing throughout each step of construction.